What We Believe

 What The Response to Salvation Is...

 Because of our sin, we are in need of redemption.
 We cannot reconcile ourselves.
 Faith in Jesus, based on what He did for us at the cross, is the only way for people to be reconciled with God (Jn.
 14:6; Acts 4:8-12; and Rom.
 3:25-26).
 Salvation provided by Jesus is based on grace, and not merit (Eph.
 2:8-9).
 God offers this salvation to every person and gives us the freedom to accept or reject His gift of redemption.
 (Jn.
 3:16-18; 1 Tim.
 2:3-4; and 2 Pet.
-3:9) True Faith in Jesus is expressed by yielding and conforming our lifestyle to His will (repentance and obedience).
+3:9) True Faith in Jesus is expressed by yielding and conforming our life and our own will to His will (repentance and obedience).